 If you decide to move forward in the board and train program with us, you will receive text updates every few days on your dog’s progression.
 See our Yelp page for clients’ reviews and experiences with these updates.

 When your dog graduates from the program, you will have the first private lesson with David.
-You’ll also schedule your two remaining lessons that will be done at a later date (the second lesson is typically 7 to 10 days later).
+You’ll also schedule your four remaining lessons that will be done at a later date (the second lesson is typically 7 to 10 days later).
 For David, after the dog is trained, the next step is teaching pet parents the skills they need to maintain the training while becoming a better dog handler.
 Performance K9 Training will be there every step of the way so that pet parents can live happily with their dogs!